nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-09-07-a-change-for-the-better-3/index.md

 ---
 title: "A change for the better #3 - SSW to Northwest Cadence"
+description: "Join Martin Hinshelwood as he shares his journey from SSW to Northwest Cadence, highlighting key lessons in Agile, Scrum, and ALM.
+Discover his insights!"
 date: 2010-09-07
 creator: Martin Hinshelwood
 id: "28"